 Things go wrong and added conflict is introduced.
 The hero experiences more difficult hurdles and obstacles, some of which may lead to a life crisis.

 The Reward (Seizing the Sword)

 After surviving The Ordeal, the hero seizes the sword — a reward that they’ve earned that allows them to take on the biggest conflict.
-It may be a physical item or piece of knowledge or wisdom that will help them persevere.

 The Road Back